 - Long time intervals between software updates.

-The open source alternative to fee-based or purchased software is Scribus, created in 2003 by a team who also adopted the name.
+The open source alternative to fee-based or purchased desktop publishing software is Scribus, created in 2003 by a team who also adopted the name.
 Scribus is based on a Qt library and has been developed in multiple platforms (Unix, Linux, Mac OS X, Microsoft Windows, etc.) and multiple languages (including Italian).
 The last version is from 2016.
 Its ease of use, features, and professional approach make Scribus one of the most appreciated database publishing software programs, even for beginners.
 Examples of use include the production of newsletters, magazines, animated and interactive PDF presentations, posters, leaflets, and documents that require a flexible layout.
 Scribus has been also utilized to create complete books.
 It supports many different graphic formats, the SVG format, the CMYK colors, and ICC management of the colors and scripts in Python language (that is, macro programmability).

 You can utilize preset templates, even if they are not perfect from a graphic point of view, or you can create new ones.
 The publishing procedures with Scribus can be resolved by shifting and dragging the elements inside the page, as you like.
 Created documents can be saved in the most popular text and image formats.